Twitter Hack: 400 million records stolen?

 The company Hudson Rocks has spread the news on Twitter that a user offers 400 million data sets from Twitter users in a forum on the dark web.
 The tricky thing: there should also be information from prominent politicians.

-The company Hudson Rocks, a company for cybercrime investigations, has published a screenshot of an underground forum as evidence: the user "Ryushi" offers in his post 400 million data sets that he claims to have ended up on Twitter.
-This should contain the Twitter name, e-mail and telephone number for each user.
-Actually not particularly critical data.
-However, the data should also include information on US politician Alexandria Ocasio-Cortez, former US President Donald Trump, Google CEO Sundar Pichai, Apple co-founder Steve Wozniak and Vitalik Buterin, the inventor of the cryptocurrency Ether.
+Hudson Rocks, a cybercrime intelligence company, has published a screenshot of an underground forum as evidence: the user "Ryushi" offers 400 million data records in his post that he claims to have stolen from Twitter.
+This is said to contain the Twitter name, email address and phone number of each user.
+Not particularly critical data, actually.
+However, the data is also said to contain information on US politician Alexandria Ocasio-Cortez, former US President Donald Trump, Google CEO Sundar Pichai, Apple co-founder Steve Wozniak and Vitalik Buterin, the inventor of the cryptocurrency Ether.

 🔎 400 million Twitter data for sale?
 The company Hudson Rocks showed a screenshot of an underground forum in a Twitter post as evidence.